danielrosehill/Linux-Desktop-ClaudeMD-Seeder/slash-commands/run-depersonalise-checker.md

 This repository was cloned from Github.
 It contains a mechanism for seeding CLAUDE.md files into commonly used parts of Linux desktop filesystems.
-The author, Daniel, created this for his own use - hence, some of the CLAUDE.md files may contain references to Daniel or phrases like "this contains Daniel's Github projects."
+The original author created this for their own use - hence, some of the CLAUDE.md files may contain references to the original author or personalized phrases.

 Here's how you should help the user here to utilise this resource: